Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 3 - Dinner and Diatribes.md

 The masks are made from many materials, indicating each guests rank and wealth:
 The top generals, priests and rich wear golden masks finely carved and designed, other city officials and merchants wear bronze or silver in elegant lines and curves, and the common peasants and servants wear wooden masks, roughly carved.

+### The House Wings
+- West Wing:
+	- Lysanders Office and rooms
+	-

 At the party many important guests attend:

 | Name           | Role                                                                                             | Location   | Mask            | Secrets                                                                                                      | Want - Heroes                                                                                                                                                                                                     | Knows About the Object                                                                                                                                                                                             |